genomicsclass/leanpub/manuscript/robust_summaries_exercises.md

 A>
 A>
 A>
 A>4.
 Compare the result above to the median absolute deviation in R, which is calculated with the `mad` function.
 Note that the mad is unaffected by the addition of a single outlier.
-The `mad` function in R includes the scaling factor 1.4826, which was mentioned in the video, such that `mad` and `sd` are very similar for a sample from a normal distribution.
+The `mad` function in R includes the scaling factor 1.4826, such that `mad` and `sd` are very similar for a sample from a normal distribution.
 What's the MAD with the outlier chick divided by the MAD without the outlier chick?
 A>
 A>
 A>